OfficeDev/open-xml-docs/docs/how-to-retrieve-the-number-of-slides-in-a-presentation-document.md

 ```

 --------------------------------------------------------------------------------
-## Retrieving the Count of All Sheets
+## Retrieving the Count of All Slides
 If the presentation part reference is not null (and it will not be, for
 any valid presentation that loads correctly into PowerPoint), the code
 next calls the **Count** method on the value of